-As long ago as 1979 the Federal Court of Australia established that the function of decision (Drake ALR at 589).
+As long ago as 1979 the Federal Court of Australia established that the function of the Administrative Appeals Tribunal was to arrive at the "correct or preferable" decision (Drake ALR at 589).
 That description is equally apt to describe the task of all administrative decision-makers, subject to the subtle differences relating to the application of policy to which I have referred.